6 Things To Consider When Using Open Source Data

 New call-to-action

 The rich, valuable data that is found in open sources is often siloed, creating challenges for investigators who are forced to access multiple different sources and platforms to access the information they need.
-Cross-referencing across silos provides invaluable connection-creating oversight that can enhance the outcomes of OSINT investigations.
+Cross-referencing across silos provides invaluable contextual insight that can enhance the outcomes of OSINT investigations.

 Strategies to help

-The ability to store all information within one easy-access platform also plays its part.
-Accessing silos in tandem enables cross-matching and visualisations that pull all relevant information together, under one accessible roof.
+The ability to store all information within one platform enables cross-matching and visualisations that can reveal new insights to investigators.

-• Data doesn’t equate to intelligence: In other words, your investigations will not necessarily produce actionable outcomes from vast data sets.
-Without sophisticated visualisation, the data you identify will often be nothing more than indigestible information.
+• Data doesn’t equate to intelligence: In other words, using vast data sets does not automatically mean your investigations will produce actionable outcomes.
+Without sophisticated visualisation, the data identified will often be nothing more than indigestible information.

-• Visualisation for analysis: Capacity for data visualisation is the starting point for any open source investigation.
-By visualising data, you can identify which connections are important, stratify information into groupings and networks, and find threats more easily.
+• Visualisation for analysis: By visualising data, you can identify which connections are important, stratify information into groupings and networks, and find threats more easily.

 • Visual reporting: The insights you’ve derived from publicly available data, no matter how intelligent, will still be useless without a clear way to present your findings.